Good elfish fun

-Living with dementia magazine hears from Lucy King, a Community Fundraiser in Newcastle, about the joys of planning and taking part in Elf Day, which is on 8 December this year.
+From the December / January 2018 issue of our magazine, we hear from a Community Fundraiser in Newcastle about the joys of planning and taking part in Elf Day.

 Christmas time is here again and many people will be full of Yuletide spirit.
 Maybe you feel it when wrapping your first present, putting up your tree or snuggling down to watch your favourite festive film.
 For me, it started three months ago...